Canadian Marketing Code of Ethics & Standards

 R2 Upon receipt of a consumer complaint regarding a perceived violation of this Code by a member or non-member, the Canadian Marketing Association will contact the organization and use the Association's internal mediation procedures to attempt to resolve the consumer complaint.

-R3 If no response is received from a member organization within 30 days of the Association's inquiry, or a member organization fails to satisfy the consumer complaint within 90 days, the Association will write to the organization to seek compliance with the Code of Ethics & Standards of Practice.
+R3 If no response is received from a member organization within 30 days of the Association's inquiry, or a member organization fails to satisfy the consumer complaint within 90 days, the Association will write to the organization to seek compliance with the Canadian Marketing Code of Ethics & Standards.

 R4 If the Association is not satisfied that the member organization has made best efforts to comply, the case shall be referred to an independent party for: